denglert/toolbox/README.md

 # toolbox

-This repo contains a collection of utility scripts and templates, making my everyday life a bit easier.
+This repo contains a collection of

-The list of packages around which these scripts/modules are built include:
+- `python` utility modules for
-- `pandas`
+    - common packages such as `matplotlib`, `pandas` etc.
-- `jupyter`
-- `matplotlib`
-- `ROOT`
-- `RooFit`
-- `MadGraph`
+    - my various sandbox repos (statistics, machine learning, etc.)
+- scripts for data processing.
-- ...
+- etc.

 ## Setup